lkfink/lkfink.github.io/pages/research.md

 [![METimage](../../assets/publpics/METimage.png)](https://lkfink.github.io/pages/publpics/METimage.html){:target="_blank"}

 #### Upcoming 2020 Conference!
 (POSTPONED UNTIL 2022 DUE TO COVID-19)
-The second Conference on Music & Eye-Tracking will be held at the Max Planck Institute for Empirical Aesthetics, 16-17 July 2020.
-More information will be posted as it becomes available: [www.ae.mpg.de/met](https://www.ae.mpg.de/met){:target="_blank"}.
+The second Conference on Music & Eye-Tracking will be held at the Max Planck Institute for Empirical Aesthetics, 7-8 July 2022.
+More information can be found on our website: [www.ae.mpg.de/musicET](https://www.ae.mpg.de/musicET){:target="_blank"}.